lcallarec/blog.io/_posts/2017-03-22-write-own-usb-client.md

 I knew that there was, at that time, at least two libraries, written for __[nodejs](https://github.com/iamthefox/luxafor)__ and for __[python](https://github.com/vmitchell85/luxafor-python)__ that could do the trick, but that's not fun, the challenge is elsewhere :p

-> It doesn't look so hard, it's basically binary data sent over an USB device
+> It doesn't look so hard, it's basically binary data sent over an USB device, isn't it ?

 The plan is all about :